-Try folding it into this Fusilli with Zucchini Ribbons pasta dish.
+Try folding it into this Zucchini Lasagna recipe.

 Peaches are full of potassium and aid in digestion, but they're not just good for you, they're delicious too!
 Best eaten warm right from the tree, most of us don't have that option, so you're best bet is to eat them soon after you buy them.

 Peaches don't keep for too long, which is why they are often made into jam.
 Or if you're looking for a jazzed-up snack, try topping each slice with cottage cheese, or for more of a dessert, whipped cream.